julelang/manual/src/common-concepts/enums/index.md

 Enums consider themselves a data type.
 Therefore, even an enum with an int data type cannot be handled directly with an int data type.
 Enum type only considers itself as a valid type.
 Assignments should always be of their own type.

 Enum basically supports `==` and `!=` operators.
 But for enum types using integer, you can also use the `|`, `&`, `>`, `<`, `>=`, and `<=` operators.
 The `==` and `!=` logical operators can be used for compatible types for enum's type.
 It's safe.
 But others needs casting or it's own type.

+For the amper operator, you can use only when you define a default enum field with a zero value.
+Otherwise, the amper (`&`) operator is not available for relevant enum.

 ### Maps